 All performance reviews should be designed to be objective and not subjective.
 Employees need to know the basis on which their work is being reviewed and managers need to review that work accordingly.

 Performance review software should be used to objectively review an employee’s performance and not otherwise.
 Many performance review software applications can be set up to objectively review an employee’s performance and also set up a record of the employee’s skills or achievements.

-Performance review software should not be used to gain feedback about the employee’s ability to work as a member of a team, take on leaderships roles or work with others etc. At the very least, it should not focus on them so extensively.
+Performance review software should not be used to gain feedback about the employee’s ability to work as a member of a team, take on leadership roles or work with others, etc. At the very least, it should not focus on them so extensively.
 The previously mentioned factors are mostly subjective in nature and typically better highlighted through a 360 degree feedback survey or software program.

 All Negative or Avoiding the Negative

 In addition to the ability to leave comments on performance reviews, most software also allows you to rate employees based on their performance.
 Now, except for a few high-achievers, not all employees are going to demonstrate consistently excellent work.